44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 This may sound unnecessary, but the aesthetics of your to-do list can influence how you perceive your schedule.
 Try typing or writing your list using your favorite color.

-Use any resource available at your hand to make an aesthetically pleasing list that motivates you to get things done.
+Use any resource available at your disposal to make an aesthetically pleasing list that motivates you to get things done.

 Outsource any tasks you can

 After you’ve created your list, find out if completing any task requires any outside help or not.
-This is very important if you are just simply overwhelmed with the chores at your hand.
+This is very important if you are simply overwhelmed with the chores at your disposal.

 Seek outside help if necessary, assign responsibilities and resist your urge to control everything.
 If you think that a task is not important enough, remove it from your list.